20 highlights from this year's road trip in France

 4. Sweetest village – Eguisheím

 Alsace has some of Europe's most beautiful villages and the region has become a favorite with us.
-This year we lived in Eguisheim, which was a stroke of luck.
+This year we stayed in Eguisheim, which was a stroke of luck.
 The village is sweeter than sugar and the houses are built in circles around the center, a clever way of using the back of the residential buildings as protective walls.
 If you have not yet traveled along the Alsace wine route, it is a hot tip.

 5. Best wine tasting – Domaine Borgnat